 - Urgent Care

 Residents can design their own electives that suits their individual learning needs and career plans.

 Core Lecture Series

-Adolescent Medicine, Dermatology, Ethics, Geriatrics, Internal Medicine and its subspecialties, Maternity Care (Obstetrics), Pediatrics, Practice Management, Radiology, Scholarly Activity, Sports Medicine, Surgery and its subspecialties, and Women's Health.
+18-month repeating lecture series covering Adolescent Medicine, Dermatology, Ethics, Geriatrics, Internal Medicine and its subspecialties, Maternity Care (Obstetrics), Pediatrics, Practice Management, Radiology, Scholarly Activity, Sports Medicine, Surgery, and Women's Health.

 Acute Care Lecture Series- This is a series of lectures given Monday-Wednesday-Friday during the months of July, August and September to prepare interns for clinical situations they may encounter.
 It also serves as a clinical update for senior residents and faculty.